leathrum/audio-api/README.md

 # GWT Audio API Wrapper for Mozilla Audio Data API

-This GWT library provides objects, interfaces, and methods to implement the [Mozilla Audio Data API](https://wiki.mozilla.org/Audio_Data_API), and provides compatibility also with the WebKit/W3C [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html) (but does not provide a full implementation of that
+This GWT library provides classes, interfaces, and methods to implement the [Mozilla Audio Data API](https://wiki.mozilla.org/Audio_Data_API), and provides compatibility also with the WebKit/W3C [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html) (but does not provide a full implementation of that